 In December 2018, Sandler held the second annual Jared Sandler's Swinging Fore A Cause event to benefit the Greater Dallas area of Special Olympics Texas.
 He and his wife Emily reside in Dallas.

-Jeff Hem serves as the Director of Broadcasting for the Nashville Sounds, the Rangers' new Triple-A affiliate, and enters his eighth season as the team's play-by-play voice.
+Jeff Hem serves as the Director of Broadcasting for the Nashville Sounds, the Rangers Triple-A affiliate, and enters his ninth season as the team’s play-by-play voice.

 Jeff arrived in Nashville in 2012 after spending the previous seven seasons as play-by-play voice of the Single-A Kane County Cougars of the Midwest League.

 During the baseball off-season, Jeff calls the play-by-play action for numerous high school and college basketball and football games.
-A graduate of the University of Iowa, Jeff began his broadcasting career while in college before gaining his position with Kane County.
-He and his wife, Alissa, are natives of Aurora, Ill., and have two children: daughter Greta and son Hudson.
+A graduate of the University of Iowa, Jeff and his wife, Alissa, are natives of Aurora, Ill., and have two children: daughter Greta and son Hudson.

 Down East Wood Ducks